bishopAL/Multiprocessing-control-structure-based-on-LCM/README.md

 │   ├── impPara
 │   │   └── impPara.hpp  # The parameter for impedance control
 │   ├── impPara.lcm
+│   ├── imp_parameter.csv   # The parameters K,B,M of impCtller in pahse of stance/ swing/ detach/ attach.
+│   ├── init_Motor_angle.csv
+│   ├── initPos.csv
+│   ├── js.h    # The joystick of XBOX to contrl the direction of robot │   ├── output.csv
 │   ├── robotCommand
 │   │   └── robotCommand.hpp  # The command for the robot actuator
 │   ├── robotCommand.lcm